Matt Rayner (alias)

 The early nineties was a period of rising animal rights militancy, especially direct action.
 It was said that Matt was 'up to his neck in direct action' at the time, and used his van to transport people to and from actions, whether against Boots, butchers or organisations funding animal research. - and that he was willing to instigate things.

 In 1993 he was involved in the campaign against the Leyden Street chicken slaughterhouse in east London, the scene of protests since the mid 1980s, including direct action.
 In March 1992 a new animal rights campaign had formed to focus on it, with regular protests over the next few years, which faced violence from workers and a large police presence.
 On four separate occasions in 1992-1994 animals were liberated in raids on the building, twice during public protests.
 Matt claimed that he had been involved in some of the actions against the slaughterhouse and that his house was raided because of one of the liberations.
+One activist did recall that Rayner had helped a bit with some of the open liberations that had taken place there.

 Also in around 1993, he drove activists to a protest against a French circus with animals which was putting on a show in Kent.
 Paul Gravett recalled that he said 'something in French to one of the workers, who became angry and slapped him across the face.
 His glasses were knocked off but he wasn't injured.'

 Matt was involved in a liberation action at a neglected farm where animals were being kept in particularly horrendous conditions.
 Activists drove there and removed a number of the animals, with Matt driving a van to the place twice to collect the rescue animals.
+He was also involved in a daylight liberation of several chinchillas from a shop during a separate protest in London.

 In late 1995 while returning from a protest against a hunt ball (an event organised by fox-hunts as an annual get-together / fund-raiser), a fellow activist in the car with him asked him to stop the car so they could get out and spray-paint a Shell garage, because the Nigerian state had recently hung anti-Shell activist Ken Saro-Wiwa and eight others with the corporation's complicity.
 At the time Matt neither supported the action, nor did he argue it.